neonevm/neon-evm.docs/docs/operating/transaction-gas.md

 > For example, by setting the gas price minimum to 65 Galans, Neon Proxy rejects transactions with a gas price of less than 65.

-If a transaction request arrives with a gas price below that of the Operator costs + Operator fee, but with a gas price larger than the designated `PRX_MINIMAL_GAS_PRICE`, the Neon Proxy accepts the transaction into mempool.
+If a transaction request arrives with a gas price below that of the Operator cost + Operator fee, but with a gas price larger than the designated `PRX_MINIMAL_GAS_PRICE`, the Neon Proxy accepts the transaction into mempool.

-The Neon transaction will only be executed when the gas price covers Operator costs + Operator fee.
-If the number of transactions in the mempool grows to the `PRX_MEMPOOL_CAPACITY` (by default =4096), Neon Proxy removes the transaction with the smallest gas price from the mempool to accept transactions with the higher gas price.
+The Neon transaction will only be executed when the gas price covers Operator cost + Operator fee.
+If the number of transactions in the mempool grows to the `PRX_MEMPOOL_CAPACITY` (by default = 4096), Neon Proxy removes the transaction with the smallest gas price from the mempool to accept transactions with the higher gas price.
 Therefore, it's not critical to set the `PRX_MINIMAL_GAS_PRICE` to a small value.

-## Calculation configuration
+## Gas price: oracle configuration

-The Neon Proxy has several settings accommodate the calculation of gas-price on your required network:
+The Neon Proxy has several settings that accommodate the calculation of gas-price on your required network:

 - `PRX_PP_SOLANA_URL`: the HTTP/S address of the Solana node (Devnet/Mainnet) that provides the Pyth data account that supplies $NEON and $SOL prices
 - `PRX_PYTH_MAPPING_ACCOUNT`: the Solana address of the Pyth mapping account; select the address on (https://pyth.network/developers/accounts) based on the type of network (Devnet/Mainnet)
 - `PRX_UPDATE_PYTH_MAPPING_PERIOD_SEC`: the time period to reread the Pyth mapping account.
 The Neon Proxy reads the Pyth mapping account at the start, gets the addresses of $NEON and $SOL accounts, and rechecks the address from the Pyth Mapping account only after `UPDATE_PYTH_MAPPING_PERIOD_SEC`.
-It is recommend to set this generously (e.g. 1/3/10 hours), because the price feed accounts don’t change often.
+We recommend setting this generously (e.g. 1/3/10 hours), because the price feed accounts don’t change often.
-- `PRX_MINIMAL_GAS_PRICE`: the minimum gas price to accept transactions into the mempool for on-chain execution
-> Let's take a closer look at the minimum gas price variable.

 ## Zero gas price for testing

-On Devnet test NEON is availiable, however, for beta Mainnet testing purposes, the Neon Proxy can be configured to accept transactions with a 0 gas price (a balance of SOL is available to cover the transaction fees on Solana).
+When testing on Devnet you can use test NEON; however, for beta Mainnet testing purposes, the Neon Proxy can be configured to accept transactions with a 0 gas price (a balance of SOL is maintained by Neon to cover the transaction fees on Solana).

 To enable this configuration, the Neon Operator should set up the following parameters: